 - 1. Pressurize the water system by turning on pump or city water pressure. - 2.
-Purge all air from the system by turning on the faucets until a steady stream of water flows.

-3. Press the Water Heater LP switch "ON".
-The water heater will remain dormant until a water faucet is opened and the heater senses water flow.
+Purge all air from the system by turning on the faucets until a steady stream of water flows. - 3.
+Press the Water Heater LP switch "ON".
+The water heater will remain dormant until a water faucet is opened and the heater senses water flow. - Water Heater Fault flashes when the water heater senses a problem.

-Propane Gas Water Heater Switch (Located on OnePlace[®] monitor panel)
+Propane Gas Water Heater Switch (Located on Systems Monitor Panel) -Typical View